my1396/Econ-Study/_posts/2024-02-28-Financial-data.md

 Database portal: <https://titlon.uit.no>

-TITLON is a database with financial data on stocks, indicies, bonds, funds and derivatives from all exhanges at EURONEXT and with data from Oslo Stock Exchange back to 1980.
+TITLON is a database with financial data on stocks, indicies, bonds, funds and derivatives from all exchanges at EURONEXT and with data from Oslo Stock Exchange back to 1980.

 You need to be connected to your institution vis VPN, or be at the institution, in order to download data from TITLON.

+> Based on my experience, VPN connection through R does not work.
+You can download the data directly from the website portal though.
+But some tables are not available for website download, e.g., `account` table.
+>
+> You will need to run the R code at the campus.

 Field Description: <https://titlon.uit.no/tabledefs.php>